Mechanistic study of mixed lithium halides solid state electrolytes: Halogen alloying

 \subsection{Validation of the potential}

 We validate the bespoke potential trained for the SSEs on its test set, and compare the results with those from the universal potential.
-The zero-shot application of the PET-MAD already shows a good accuracy, in particular a RMSE of 17.34 meV/atom or energy and 86.29 meV/\AA\, for forces, corresponding to an 8\% of the force standard deviation in the test set.
-After the fine-tuning procedure, the error is reduced even further, with an RMSE of 1.38 meV/atom for energy and 39.16 meV/\AA{} for forces, corresponding to 3.6\%{} relative to the force standard deviation.
+The zero-shot application of the PET-MAD already shows a good accuracy, in particular a RMSE of 17.34 meV/atom for energy and 86.29 meV/\AA\, for forces, corresponding to 8\% of the force standard deviation in the test set.
+After the fine-tuning procedure, the error is reduced even further, with an RMSE of 1.38 meV/atom for energy and 39.17 meV/\AA{} for forces, corresponding to 3.6\%{} relative to the force standard deviation.
 Fig.~S1 of the Supplementary Information contains the corresponding parity plots.
+Throughout Secs.
+III B–D we report results from both models: the purpose of this systematic comparison is to assess whether the zero-shot universal potential is qualitatively reliable, which, as shown below, justifies its use for the exploration of broad chemical space, in particular, the metal-site alloying in Sec.
+IV, where fine-tuning a dedicated model for every composition would be impractical.